-University of Milano-Bicocca, Bocconi University, Columbia University and Bocconi University
+University of Milano-Bicocca\, Bocconi University and Columbia University

-Hierarchies of discrete probability measures are remarkably popular as nonparametric priors in applications, arguably due to two key properties: (i) they naturally represent multiple heterogeneous populations; (ii) they produce ties across populations, resulting in a shrinkage property often described as "sharing of information".
-In this paper we establish a distribution theory for hierarchical random measures that are generated via normalization, thus encompassing both the hierarchical Dirichlet and hierarchical Pitman-Yor processes.
+Hierarchies of discrete probability measures are remarkably popular as nonparametric priors in applications, arguably due to two key properties: (i) they naturally represent multiple heterogeneous populations; (ii) they produce ties across populations, resulting in a shrinkage property often described as "sharing of information."
+In this paper, we establish a distribution theory for hierarchical random measures that are generated via normalization, thus encompassing both the hierarchical Dirichlet and hierarchical Pitman-Yor processes.
 These results provide a probabilistic characterization of the induced (partially exchangeable) partition structure, including the distribution and the asymptotics of the number of partition sets, and a complete posterior characterization.
 They are obtained by representing hierarchical processes in terms of completely random measures, and by applying a novel technique for deriving the associated distributions.
 Moreover, they also serve as building blocks for new simulation algorithms, and we derive marginal and conditional algorithms for Bayesian inference.

 1. Introduction.
-The random partition structure induced by discrete nonparametric priors plays a pivotal role in a number of inferential problems related to clustering, density estimation, and prediction.
-It appears in applications such as species sampling, computational linguistics and topic modeling, genomics, and networks.
-The theory for the exchangeable case is now well understood and extensively studied.
-See, e.g., [26, 38, 39, 18] for probabilistic investigations and, e.g., [20, 21, 23, 10] for statistical contributions.
-However, in most applications data are intrinsically heterogeneous and consistent with a dependence assumption more general than exchangeability.
+The random partition structure induced by discrete nonparametric priors plays a pivotal role in a number of inferential problems related to clustering, density estimation and prediction.
+It appears in applications such as species sampling, computational linguistics and topic modeling, genomics and networks.
+The theory for the exchangeable case is now well understood and extensively studied; see, for example, [12, 19, 30, 31] for probabilistic investigations and, for example, [6, 14-16] for statistical contributions.
+However, in most applications, data are intrinsically heterogeneous and consistent with a dependence assumption more general than exchangeability.
+Starting from the seminal contributions of MacEachern [26, 27], an extensive literature has been developed to address inferential issues arising with nonexchangeable observations in a Bayesian nonparametric setting; see [7, 34] for reviews.
+In document analysis, for example, the overall population consists of all words in a collection of documents, but each